We use cookies on this site to enhance your experience.

 Thankfully, to help ease any stress you’re feeling about what to pack, the Residence Office has put together a list of what you can and can’t bring with you on move-in day.

 You are also welcome to bring decor to personalize your space.
 If you’re looking for Golden Hawk swag, check out the Hawk Shop website.
-Navigate to Classics, then Home & Dorm to find Laurier-branded items for your dorm room.
+Navigate to Lifestyle, then Home & Dorm to find Laurier-branded items for your dorm room.

 Email housing@wlu.ca (Waterloo) or brantfordresidence@wlu.ca (Brantford) with any other questions about residence.
 It’s also a good idea to read the Operations and Procedures for the Department of Residence before you move in so that there are no surprises on move-in day.